hjwp/www.obeythetestinggoat.com/content/second-edition-now-out-reviews-please.md

-Thanks once again, dear readers, for your support throughout the process.
+Thanks once again, dear readers, for your kind words and encouragement throughout the process.
 I couldn't do it without you.